DroidsOnRoids/Workcation/README.md

 # Idea
 In august '16 our company @DroidsOnRoids have left the office located in Wrocław, Poland, to take part in a month long [Workcation on Bali](https://www.thedroidsonroids.com/bali-workcation).
-In october '16 we had a company meeting, where my friend [Paweł Szymankiewicz](https://dribbble.com/pawelszymankiewicz)shown an animation he made about the company trip to Bali.
+In october '16 we had a company meeting, where my friend [Paweł Szymankiewicz](https://dribbble.com/pawelszymankiewicz) shown an animation he made about the company trip to Bali.
 When I saw it, I decided to make it as precisely as possible.
 I never knew what I decided for...

 # Workcation App